outsoarph/playbook/docs/handling-incidents.md

 1. **Emergency Submission:** When a website emergency occurs outside of normal working hours on holidays or weekends, the issue should be reported through the designated emergency channel (e.g., a dedicated email address or a communication platform like Slack).

-2. **Initial Triage (Holidays Skeleton Team):** The holidays skeleton team (Ashley Solomon, Jayr, Tyzer) will be responsible for initial triage of the issue.
+2. **Initial Triage (Quick Response Team):** The Quick Response Team will be responsible for initial triage of the issue.
 They will monitor the emergency channel during their scheduled shifts.

-3. **Notification:** If any of the holidays skeleton team members receive an emergency notification, they must immediately acknowledge it and begin investigating the issue.
+3. **Notification:** If any of the Quick Response Team members receive an emergency notification, they must immediately acknowledge it and begin investigating the issue.

-4. **Assessment:** The holidays skeleton team will assess the severity of the issue.
+4. **Assessment:** The Quick Response Team will assess the severity of the issue.
 If it's a critical error or a website down situation, they will escalate it as a high-priority incident.

-5. **Immediate Action:** Depending on the severity, the holidays skeleton team will take immediate action to resolve the issue or, at the very least, stabilize the situation.
+5. **Immediate Action:** Depending on the severity, the Quick Response Team will take immediate action to resolve the issue or, at the very least, stabilize the situation.
 This may involve rollback procedures, server restarts, or other critical actions.

-6. **Communication:** The holidays skeleton team will maintain clear communication within their team and with Marlon, the point of contact, regarding the progress of the resolution efforts.
+6. **Communication:** The Quick Response Team will maintain clear communication within their team and with Marlon, the point of contact, regarding the progress of the resolution efforts.

-7. **Escalation (if needed):** If the issue cannot be resolved by the holidays skeleton team or requires additional expertise, they will escalate it to Marlon and provide all relevant details.
+7. **Escalation (if needed):** If the issue cannot be resolved by the Quick Response Team or requires additional expertise, they will escalate it to Marlon and provide all relevant details.

 8. **Marlon's Involvement:** Marlon, as the point of contact, will be on standby during holidays and weekends to assist with critical issues if needed.
 He will also be responsible for making decisions regarding further escalation, involving additional team members, or engaging external resources.